Search for flavour-changing neutral current interactions of the top quark and the Higgs boson in events with a pair of $\tau$-leptons in pp collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Fake- scale factor calibration in the CRtt

 \section{Fake-$\thad$ scale factor calibration in the CRtt}

 Figure~\ref{fig:ttCR_mtt} presents the post-fit distributions of the leading $\thad$ $\pt$ in the CRtt.
 These show good agreement between the data and the fitted background model.
 Tables~\ref{tab:ff1_summary} and~\ref{tab:ff2_summary} summarise the scale factors for 1-prong and 3-prong fake $\tau$ decays derived from the CRtt including both the statistical and systematic uncertainties.
+However, the interpretation of these scale factors is difficult due to their large correlations.